danieldgtal/nebulaops/README.md

 # nebulaops
 # 🌌 NebulaOps — Hybrid Compute Platform (PoC)

-**NebulaOps** is a proof-of-concept hybrid compute platform inspired by enterprise-scale environments (like RBC Compute Platform).
+**NebulaOps** is a proof-of-concept hybrid compute platform inspired by enterprise-scale environments
 It combines **Infrastructure as Code (IaC)**, **Temporal orchestration**, **DevOps best practices**, and **AI-driven insights** — all within a clean, scalable monorepo setup.

 ---